EliisabetK/MT-Materials/README.md

 - **`Lab Materials/`**
   Materials used during the original lab session held on April 8–9:
-  - Student and TA instructions
+  - Student and TA instructions (TA hidden)
   - Lab session slides
   - ZIP file provided to students

 - **`Improved Materials/`**
   Revised materials based on the feedback from the students and instructors.
 These are intended for use in future lab sessions:
   - Updated student instructions
-  - Updated TA instructions
+  - Updated TA instructions (hidden)

 - **`Feedback Lab 7`**
   Feedback form sent out to the students after the homework deadline.

-### The following folders (Task1 and Task2) are not available for confidentiality reasons.
-They can be made available on request.
+### The following folders (Task1 and Task2) and the TA files are not available for confidentiality reasons.
+They can be made available on request:

 - **`Task1/`** — *Braking Distance Calculator (Java)*
   - `src/main/java/` — Contains the braking distance calculator implementations, a CLI entry point, and the shared interface